Harvey Weinstein wins dismissal of one criminal charge

 NEW YORK (Reuters) - A New York judge on Thursday dismissed one of the six criminal charges against movie producer Harvey Weinstein after prosecutors said they could not oppose the dismissal in light of information they had learned while investigating the case.

-The dismissed charge concerns an alleged sexual assault of a woman by Weinstein in 2004.
+The dismissed charge concerns an alleged sexual assault of an aspiring actress by Weinstein in 2004.
 Five other charges, involving alleged assaults of two other women, remain in the case in Manhattan criminal court.
 Weinstein has pleaded not guilty to all the charges.

 Weinstein’s lawyer, Benjamin Brafman, said he would seek dismissal of the remaining charges as well.
+He also said that he would investigate what he described as “perjury” before the grand jury that indicted Weinstein, and the conduct of a New York City police detective involved in the case.

+The woman who accused Weinstein of assaulting her in 2004, Lucia Evans, told the New Yorker in October 2017 that Weinstein forced her to perform oral sex on him when she was a 21-year-old college student.

+“I want to be very clear that prosecutor’s decision to abandon my client’s claims does not invalidate the truth of her claims,” Carrie Goldberg, a lawyer for Evans, told reporters outside the courthouse following Thursday’s hearing.

 Weinstein has denied having non-consensual sex with anyone following accusations by more than 70 women, mostly young actresses and other women employed in the movie business, of sexual misconduct, including rape, dating back decades.